 The Music Share software used by Napster allowed users to share and download MP3 music files directly from each other’s computers.

-The Ninth Circuit court held Napster responsible for both vicarious and contributory violations.
+The Ninth Circuit court held Napster responsible for both contributory and vicarious violations.

 This means that Napster had actual knowledge of the infringing activity taking place on its platform and materially contributed to it by providing the software and services.